PlainQAFact: Retrieval-augmented Factual Consistency Evaluation Metric for Biomedical Plain Language Summarization: Discussion and Conclusion

 Building on this resource, \factscore differentiates from prior QA‐based metrics (e.g., QAFactEval\cite{fabbri2022qafacteval}, QuestEval\cite{scialom-etal-2021-questeval}) by first classifying whether a sentence requires external verification given elaborative explanations are often ignored by metrics relying solely on source text, and improve the evaluation \orange{accuracy} without retrieving for every plain language summary instance.
 Then, retrieving targeted domain knowledge for each elaborative explanation before posing and answering fact‐checking questions.
-The ablations demonstrate that selective retrieval yields substantial gains in Kendall's~$\tau$, Pearson correlation, and AUC‐ROC over both end‑to‑end LLM judges\cite{llama3-2024} and alignment‐based scorers\cite{zha2023alignscore}, highlighting that judicious incorporation of external evidence is essential for robust factual consistency assessment.
+The ablations demonstrate that selective retrieval yields substantial gains in Kendall's~$\tau$, Pearson correlation, and AUC‐ROC over both end‑to‑end LLM judges\cite{llama3-2024} and alignment‐based scorers\cite{zha2023alignscore}, highlighting that the incorporation of external evidence is essential for robust factual consistency assessment.
 Beyond its empirical strengths, \factscore serves as a plug‑and‑play evaluation metric for future summarization systems.
 Developers can leverage our classifier to classify sentences, apply retrieval only where necessary, thus containing computational costs and obtain interpretable question–answer pairs that manifest non-factual hallucinations.
 More importantly, \factscore is developed with the open-source backbone model (i.e., \texttt{Llama 3.1}), ensuring broad use with transparency, reproducibility, and lower computational costs.
-Looking forward, extending our proposed evaluation method to interactive human–AI workflows, where clinicians or subject‐matter experts verify QA outputs on‐the‑fly, could further enhance trust and adoption in high‐stakes domains, including medicine, healthcare, or law.
+Looking forward, our proposed evaluation metric could serve as a diagnostic tool for researchers and developers to identify and analyze specific factual inconsistencies in PLS systems, guiding future improvements in both model development and evaluation methodology.